ZeroSkill1/CTR-Hacking/General-Hacking/Snack World Trejarers Save Tool/README.md

 - CRC32 validation of all save files
 - Usage of Secure Values to prevent tampering with the save data

-The tool included here is able to:
-- Fully decrypt and deobfuscate all save data files
+The tool included here is able to fully decrypt and deobfuscate all save data files, as well as reobfuscating and reencrypting them.
-- (Coming soon: Fully encrypt and reobfuscate all save data files)

 To compile:

-`g++ -o decrypt_tool decrypt.cc -lssl -lcrypto -lz`
+`g++ -o sw-save-tool sw-save-tool.cc -lssl -lcrypto -lz`

 To use:
 - Extract the extdata for the game.
-- Run `decrypt_tool head.sw [one or more gameN.sw files...]`
+- Run `sw-save-tool encrypt/decrypt inplace/separate head.sw [one or more gameN.sw files...]`
+    - `encrypt` / `decrypt`: self-explanatory.
-- The tool will save decrypted files in the same location as the source files, each prefixed with `dec_`.
+    - `inplace`: modifies the input files in place, `separate`: saves the result of the encryption/decryption in the same folder as the input files, prefixed with `dec_` or `enc_` respectively.